 Once you declare a major in your sophomore year, you'll receive a major advisor.
 This advisor will serve as your primary resource throughout your time at Boston College, helping you meet graduation requirements and guiding you through selecting classes in your major and in our Core Curriculum.

-Navigate, Boston College’s new Student Success Platform will launch in Fall 2020 across campus with services that include early alert and progress reporting, academic reporting for student-athletes, and scheduling appointments and tutoring for select offices.
+Navigate, Boston College’s Student Success Platform, is available across campus with services that include early alert and progress reporting, academic reporting for student-athletes, and scheduling appointments and tutoring for select offices.

 For students, the Navigate platform is used for making appointments with advisors and communicating with student success staff for other support services.